andrejewski/dn-paint/README.md

 For pull requests, I would only like changes to the source code.
 Please do not submit the packed extension as we cannot trust that code to be secure.
 I will check each pull and build it myself for releases.

 All code should target the newest stable release of Chrome (not Canary).
-If you want to contribute for a different browser, just create the source folder by browser name (i.e. `firefox`) and work from there.
+If you want to contribute for a different browser, awesome!.
+Just create the source folder by browser name (i.e. `firefox`) and work from there.

-## People who use this also like...
+## Other Repositories

-I made some other programs that fit within this space of interest.
+I have made some other programs that fit within this space of interest.

 [**txt2text**](https://github.com/andrejewski/txt2text) is a Chrome extension that replaces a customizable list of acronyms with their expanded forms.